gdmoney/knowledge/philosophy.md

 ### Ethics / Moral Philosophy
-A branch of philosophy that "involves systematizing, defending, and recommending concepts of right and wrong behavior".
+A branch of philosophy that *"involves systematizing, defending, and recommending concepts of right and wrong behavior"*.
 The field of ethics, along with aesthetics, concerns matters of value, and thus comprises the branch of philosophy called **axiology**.

 Ethics seeks to resolve questions of human morality by defining concepts such as good and evil, right and wrong, virtue and vice, justice and crime.
 As a field of intellectual inquiry, moral philosophy also is related to the fields of moral psychology, descriptive ethics, and value theory.